Enterprise-CMCS/seatool-connectors/docs/docs/overview.md

 ---

-View this site's [\_config.yml](https://github.com/cmsgov/seatool-compare/tree/main/_config.yml) file as an example.
+View this site's [\_config.yml](https://github.com/cmsgov/seatool-connectors/tree/main/_config.yml) file as an example.

 ## Overview

-The seatool-compare project is a microservice compares legacy data and seatool data and sends notifications when certain conditions.
+The seatool-connectors project is a microservice compares legacy data and seatool data and sends notifications when certain conditions.
 Alerting is leveraged through [AWS Cloudwatch](https://aws.amazon.com/cloudwatch/).

 ## Archtecture